dctr/dctr.github.io/_posts/2011-07-16-fully-encrypted-debian-on-dreamplug.md

 ---
 layout: default
 ---
-# Intention: A fully encrypted up-to-date Debian on a dm-crypt encrypted external SD-Card

 Hi Guys,

 i did not find any thread on how to create a fully encrypted system on a DreamPlug, so now wrote my own here.
 I am not a real pro, but i did what i could.
 I found a lot of information so this thread is striped down to a "short" howto with links to where you can find further informations.
 Additionally, parts marked with "*Note:*" are sideways you might take.
 My goal was also to keep the original system on the micro SD-Card as is, to have a fallback system or to just bring you system to another device.